sharadregoti/tyk-docs/tyk-docs/content/shared/tyk-gateway-features-include.md

 **Content mediation**: Transform all the things, from request or response headers to converting between SOAP and GraphQL.

-**Extensible Plugin Architecture**: Customise Tyk’s middleware chain by writing plugins in your language of choice - from Javascript to Go, or any language which supports gRPC.
+**Extensible Plugin Architecture**: Customize Tyk’s middleware chain by writing plugins in your language of choice - from Javascript to Go, or any language which supports gRPC.

 **Rate Limiting & Quotas:** Protect your upstreams from becoming overloaded and/or apply limits for each consumer.